nus-cs2103-AY2223S2/tp/docs/team/stefanosav.md

 * **New features**:
     * Add `addPatient` and `addDoctor` commands [(Pull Request #24)](https://github.com/AY2223S2-CS2103T-W13-1/tp/pull/24)
       * What it does: Allows users to add people with specific roles (i.e Patients or Doctors) to MediConnect.
-      * Justification: These features enables the distinction between patients treated and doctors working at the hospital.
+      * Justification: These features enable the distinction between patients treated and doctors working at the hospital.
       Therefore, other features can target one of the two groups and perform specific actions according to the person's role.
     * Add `listDoctors` and `listPatients` commands [(Pull Request #67)](https://github.com/AY2223S2-CS2103T-W13-1/tp/pull/67)
       * What it does: Allows users to obtain a list of either only doctors or only patients.